Does Your Company Need An App?

 2. Entering Contacts (the people at the Companies above, and your homeowners)

-3. Entering a Project and enter all the appropriate data on the Project page (open the toggle for each of the numbered steps and enter all the data you know)
+3. Entering a Project and all the appropriate data on the Project page (open the toggle for each of the numbered steps and enter all the data you know)

 1. Make sure to choose a Room Status (this controls the position on the Production Schedule board)